-- Teachers moderate children's work in school and in cluster meetings with other schools to ensure accurate assessments are made; - Feedback and responsive teaching ensures children are provided with the right provision at the right time; - SWST, New Salford and PIRA/NFER tests are used in Year 1 Year 6; - RWI assessments are carried out at least every half term, and more often when needed; - Data is inputted three times a year, which is analysed by subject leaders; - Pupil progress meetings each term ensure different groups and individual progress is monitored and interventions organised to support progress; - Targeted support enables a greater proportion of children to be on track to meet year group expectations or in the case of those working significantly below expectations to make better than expected progress; - The English Subject Leader conducts learning walks, lesson observations, pupil conferencing and book monitoring throughout the year.
+- Teachers moderate children's work in school and in cluster meetings with other schools to ensure accurate assessments are made; - Feedback and responsive teaching ensures children are provided with the right provision at the right time; - SWST and NFER tests are used in Year 1 Year 6; - RWI assessments are carried out at least every half term, and more often when needed; - Data is inputted three times a year, which is analysed by subject leaders; - Pupil progress meetings each term ensure different groups and individual progress is monitored and targeted support put in place to close gaps and support progress; - The English Subject Leader conducts learning walks, pupil conferencing and book monitoring throughout the year.
 These inform areas for improvement and the impact of support provided; - Standards at the end of EYFS, Phonics Screening Check, KS1 and KS2 are broadly in line with local and national averages.